 SPIRIT LAND/VUOIŊŊALAŠ EANADAT

-Spirit Land/Vuoiŋŋalaš Eanadat is a practice-based transdisciplinary artistic research project around Sámi animated landscapes.
-It is an act of decolonisation in a hybrid form, composed of textile art, music and theology.
-Three cosmological spheres in traditional Sámi mythology – Jabbmeájjmo/Underworld, Eana/Earth, och Albmi/Heaven – are represented by monumental weavings, here set to music.
+Spirit Land/Vuoiŋŋalaš Eanadat is a practice-based transdisciplinary artistic research project around animated Sámi landscapes.
+It is an act of decolonisation in a hybrid form, composed of textile art, music, and theology.
+Three cosmological spheres in traditional Sámi mythology – Jabbmeájjmo/Underworld, Eana/Earth, and Albmi/Heaven – are represented by monumental weavings, here set to music.
 Threads, different musical instruments, voices, sung and spoken words interact in a temporal cyclical performance.

 Participants: Frank Berger (Hurdy Gurdy and vocals), Carolina Bjon (cello), Emma Göransson Almroth (jojk), Minna Hokka (overtone flute), Olli Liljeström (percussion), Marianne Maans (violin), Kari Mäkiranta (keyboard), Nina Nordvall Vahlberg (jojk and drum).

-After the performance, a dialogue session will be held by TD Laura Hellsten where she speaks with the artists and performers Frank Berger, Emma Göransson Almroth and Nina Nordvall Vahlberg, about creating and participating in the Spirit Land project.
-The dialogue session asks questions about the role of transdisciplinary research in approaching colonial historical wounds and how art can be part of reconciliation processes.
+After the performance, a dialogue session will be held by TD Laura Hellsten where she will interview the artists and performers Frank Berger, Emma Göransson Almroth, and Nina Nordvall Vahlberg about creating and participating in the Spirit Land project.
+The dialogue session asks questions about the role of transdisciplinary research in approaching historical colonial wounds and how art can be part of reconciliation processes.

 Performers

 Frank Berger is a composer, singer, vocal coach, theologian, musician, and multi-disciplinary artist.
-He has performed in over 25 staged productions in opera, musical theatre and church music.
+He has performed in over 25 staged productions in opera, musical theatre, and church music.
 As a dramatic baritone, he has recently developed into an interpreter of the demanding heldenbaritone opera repertoire.
-As an instrumentalist and folk musician, he plays the unusual medieval violin instrument Hurdy Gurdy.
+As an instrumentalist and folk musician, he plays the hurdy-gurdy, an unusual medieval violin instrument.
 Berger has won two composition competitions in Finland and has written music for choirs, folk ensembles, and the theatre stage.
 His artistic approach is drawn to cross-genre expressions, bold drama, and strong, harmonically rooted melodies.